jfhinchcliffe/Coderfactory_Term3_Notes/week1/week1.md

 [keyup etc. link to codepen ](http://codepen.io/burntcaramel/pen/qqoybv)

 ## Wednesday  - Javascript Promises NODE
 Promises help deal with asynchronous code.
 Allows you to wait until something is completed, and it 'promises' to complete once that time comes.

 Promises accept an array of multiple promises.

 ## Node
 cd into directory
 npm init

 # Javascript Libraries and Polyfills
 Underscore is a utility toolbelt for javascript.
 Fetch is much nicer than the old XMLHttpRequest

 ## Polyfills
 Little scripts detexts browser and version and loads right polyfills. polyfills.io can let you load this.

+## NPM
+Like gems.
+Packages are a generic term for libraries and apps .
+NPMjs.com has all the Packages

+## Babel
+Allows you to run future features in today's browsers. put all current JS in a src file it creates a lib folder with all transpiled files from the src file.
+Is compatible with earlier

-##
+## Node